Crocodile farming in the Philippines: Products

-Crocodile skins are extremely valuable, priced by the centimeter, and are used in the production of luxury leather goods by firms such as luxury fashion brands like Louis Vuitton.
-In particular, the hide of C. Porosus is the most commercially valuable of any crocodilian.
-It is highly prized for its regular, almost perfect pattern symmetry, and is the type used almost exclusively by Hermès; crocodile skin versions of Birkin bag and Kelly bag are made from the skin of the C. porosus.
+Crocodile skins are priced by the centimetre and are extremely valuable due to their use in the production of luxury leather goods by fashion firms such as Louis Vuitton.
+In particular, the most commercially valuable hide of any crocodilian is that of C. Porosus.
+It is highly prized for its regular, near-perfect pattern symmetry, and is the type of hide used almost exclusively by Hermès; crocodile skin versions of Birkin bag and Kelly bag are also made from the skin of the C. Porosus.

 Meat is sold locally to tourists and to restaurants across the country - one kilogram of crocodile meat can fetch between 400 and 1000 Pesos ($9 and $22) in 2013.
 The meat supposedly has aphrodisiac properties, and can be used to cook traditional Philippine dishes.
 It may be found in prepared meals such as adobo, sisig, or made into hot dogs and burgers, or used in soups.
 Export markets include China and Russia.